martinberger/n-queens-with-lines/README.md

     java Main -n 8 -visualise

-**Feasible parameters.** In our experience, using a 2020 MacBook Pro, solving the N-Queens-3-Line for N=15 takes about 2 minutes.
+**Feasible parameters.** In our experience, using a 2020 MacBook Pro, solving the N-Queens-With-Lines for N=15 takes about 2 minutes.
 For N=16 it takes about 13 minutes.

 # Bibliography